formkit/docs-content/guides/build-a-multi-step-form.md

 ## Form submission and receiving errors

-The last piece of the puzzle is submitting the form and handling any errors we receive from the backend server — which we'll fake for the purposes of this guide.
+The last piece of the puzzle is submitting the form and handling any errors we receive from the backend server.
+We'll fake the backend for the purposes of this guide.

 We submit the form by adding an `@submit` handler to the `<FormKit type="form">`: